Time-Series Models

 The first assignment rescales h_std to have a \(\textsf{normal}(0,\sigma)\) distribution and temporarily assigns it to h.
 The second assignment rescales h[1] so that its prior differs from that of h[2] through h[T].
 The next assignment supplies a mu offset, so that h[2] through h[T] are now distributed \(\textsf{normal}(\mu,\sigma)\); note that this shift must be done after the rescaling of h[1].
 The final loop adds in the moving average so that h[2] through h[T] are appropriately modeled relative to phi and mu.

-As a final improvement, the sampling statement for h[1] and loop for sampling h[2] to h[T] are replaced with a single vectorized standard normal sampling statement.
+As a final improvement, the distribution statements for h[1] to h[T] are replaced with a single vectorized standard normal distribution statement.

 model {